solo-io/workshops/gloo-edge/federation/README.md

 You can do the same for the VirtualService object.

-It means that you can now access the `service-bluegreen` from both Gloo clusters:
+It means that you can now access the `service-bluegreen` from both Gloo Edge clusters:

 ```bash
 kubectl config use-context cluster1